rubocode/bookstore/introduction/index.md

 All the domain knowledge was inside two brains — that of the Project Manager and the Technical Lead.
 The project was dragging on endlessly.

-What SLIIT did surprises me even today.
-They made that Project Manager, the Head of Academic Affairs (to utilize his domain knowledge) and hired me as a Product Architect to function as the Head of SESD.
-Cute!

 The project was ridden with internal politics and I left after my initial six month contract.
-But, the silver lining was that I began to explore requirement captures techniques and methodologies with great zeal.
+But, the silver lining was that I began to explore requirement capture techniques and methodologies with great zeal.
 While I was still working at SESD, I came across the book _Rapid Agile Business System Analysis: Fast, Agile, Measurable Results (Frantzen, Trond: 2015)_.
 The idea of _events_ being central to requirements gathering took root in me at that time.